jamessimone/apex-dml-mocking/Readme.md

 It's a pretty standard approach.
 You might choose to break things down by (business) domain.
 There's no right way.

+## Lazy-Loading Dependencies

+The one (possible) downside to using a big Factory class comes with respect to runtime performance when referencing the factory.
+This is because the Apex compiler "spiders" out, loading type signatures referenced by public methods.
+While this performance hit is typically negligible, there are some niche use-cases where loading _every_ class reference you need means a performance hit that you can't afford to take.
+For these cases, consider using the [LazyFactory](force-app/factory/LazyFactory.cls) approach - initializing it directly within your dependencies, and using getters within the `LazyFactory` to reference the dependencies you need.
+By using getters (see the example in [LazyFactoryTest](force-app/factory/LazyFactoryTest.cls)), you can delay the type-loading and spidering until a dependency is actually used.

 ## Package-Based Development

 These repository (as of 18 May 2023) has been slightly reworked to provide better support for package-based development.
 The updates are primarily to show how the `example-app` folder can be in a completely separate package while still allowing for strongly-typed references (and package-specific factories and repo factories) to be referenced properly.
 For a concrete example, check out: